pgeu/pgeu-system/docs/confreg/sponsors.md

    sponsors are offered a waitlist.
 If set to zero then an unlimited number of sponsors are allowed at this level.

-Instant buy available
+Contract level
-:  If this level requires a signed contract.
-If this box is checked, then the sponsor can do a "click-through" accepting of the contract and proceed directly to confirmation and invoice, with no explicit contract signing required.
-If it is not checked, then the administrator must manually move the sponsorship forward in the process once a signed contract is received.
+   Which level of contract is required.
+There is support for No contract, Click-through contract (a copy of the contract is sent automatically to th sponsor, but no signing is needed), and full contract which requirea a completed signature.

 Number of days until payment is due
 :  The number of days until a sponsorship invoice is due.
 This defaults to 30